volodymyrhudyma/blog/content/blog/data-structures-hash-table-in-javascript.md

 console.log(table.size);
 ```

-At the first sight, there aren't any problems with our solution and it works as expected, but what if we try to set the different values using the same keys?
+At first glance, there are no any problems with our solution and it works as expected, but what if we try to set the different values using the same keys?

 ```javascript
 const table = new HashTable();